7 of the Best Free SEO Tools Out There

 It’s not often that something free comes along to help you boost traffic, increase awareness, and increase rankings.
-But there are dozens of free SEO tools out there that do just that.Here are just seven you should start using immediately.
+But there are dozens of free SEO tools out there that do just that.Here are just seven of the best SEO tools you should start using immediately.
 They’ll help you work smarter and elevate any website to greater success.

 1. The Wayback Machine